-Chart 3b: Underlying Process of Inflation Series for the period In-between Structural Breaks
+Chart 3a: Underlying Process of Inflation Series Before Structural Breaks

 Chart 3c: Underlying Process of Inflation Series Since November 2020

 It's important to note that the optimism of inflation gradually coming down is grounded in the findings that overall and non-food inflation exhibit anti-persistent fractional Brownian motion (fBm) processes.
 In such processes, as stated earlier, extended periods of increase are typically followed by similarly extended periods of decline and vice versa.
 However, data permitting, it remains critical to understand the duration required for each series to revert to its respective long-run average and what the average value is.